Chairperson: Scot Pettey, DNAP, CRNA, ARNP

 Clinical Director: Amanda Affleck, DNAP, CRNA, ARNP

 The Doctor of Nurse Anesthesia Practice (DNAP) Program is designed for the registered nurse who wishes to assume a leadership role within the profession of nurse anesthesia.
 In addition to preparing students to be competent, skilled nurse anesthesia practitioners, it is the mission of the program to nurture and develop innovative, creative leaders for the advancement of the profession.
 The DNAP degree is a practice doctorate that provides DNAP students with robust clinical experiences gained through completing over 2800 clinical hours during the program.
 The Nurse Anesthesia Program is an integrated program; the first semester is primarily didactic, with clinical rotations beginning in the second semester.

-Graduates of Gonzaga's DNAP program will receive an evidence-based experience blending clinical anesthesia practice with leadership strategies.
-The curriculum of Gonzaga’s DNAP program will build on the extensive education of program participants.
+Graduates of Gonzaga's DNAP program receive an evidence-based experience blending clinical anesthesia practice with leadership strategies.
+The curriculum of Gonzaga’s DNAP program builds on the extensive education of program participants.
 In addition to learning the practice of nurse anesthesia, candidates learn to engage in systems thinking to solve complex problems, translate evidence to improve health care practices and population health, lead quality improvement and change initiatives, and demonstrate effective intraprofessional collaboration in the nurse anesthesia field.

 The DNAP Program is jointly owned and operated by Providence Sacred Heart Medical Center (dba Providence Health Care) and Gonzaga University.
 In addition to having clinical rotations at Providence Sacred Heart Medical Center and Children’s Hospital, students also can complete clinical rotations with our clinical partners in Idaho, Montana and throughout Washington state.
-Additional clinical sites include: Providence Holy Family Hospital, Providence Mount Carmel Hospital, Providence Regional Medical Center-Everett Colby Campus, Providence Regional Medical Center- Everett Pacific Campus, Mann-Grandstaff Veteran's Medical Center, Pullman Regional Hospital, Anaconda Community Hospital, Pleasant View Surgery Center, and Inland Northwest Anesthesia and Pain and Kootenai Health.
+Additional clinical sites include: Providence Holy Family Hospital, Providence Mount Carmel Hospital, Providence Regional Medical Center-Everett Colby Campus, Providence Regional Medical Center- Everett Pacific Campus, Mann-Grandstaff Veteran's Medical Center, Pullman Regional Hospital, Anaconda Community Hospital, Pleasant View Surgery Center, Kootenai Health, and Inland Northwest Anesthesia and Pain.

 A current unencumbered, unrestricted license as a registered professional nurse and/or an APRN/ARNP in the United States or its territories or protectorates and ability to obtain a Washington State and Idaho State RN license.